 TRACEY CREIGHTON Artist | Designer | Tutor

-My college was called the Commercial Art Training Centre but later became known simply as CATC.
-With an impending relocation to America I sold the college in 1995 but it is still going strong today some 36+ years later.
-It is now the longest running private graphic art college in Australia with students employed in the advertising and graphic arts industry all over the world.
+My college was called the Commercial Art Training Centre but later became known as CATC Design School.
+After running the college for 13 years and with an impending relocation to America it meant the college needed a new owner.
+It is still going strong today and is now the longest established private graphic art college in Australia, operating for 38 years with campuses in Brisbane, Sydney, Melbourne and the Gold Coast.

 2013 saw Graeme Stevenson from ‘Put Some Colour in Your Life’ inviting me to feature on his international television program.
-It was a wonderful opportunity to show my art to the world adn inspire others to get creative with paint.
+It was a wonderful opportunity to show my art to the world and inspire others to get creative with paint.
 You can view the video on my home page or click HERE.

 When painting I draw on my own personal experiences – spiritual, emotional and physical.
 Each piece is influenced by that experience, albeit the use of colour, texture, form, design or some other intrinsic elements.
 Whilst I work mostly in oils and acrylic, I have in more recent years introduced fibre/ textiles into my paintings which has seen the immersion of myself in what seems to be ‘endless’ possibilities of mixed media.